-For the next 3 years, the focus of the District as seen in Goal #2 is on improving attendance, developing healthy school climate throughout the district, and on developing our Multi Tiered System of Supports which covers Academic, Behavioral and Social Emotional Learning, using a three tiered approach.
+For the three years of this LCAP, the focus of the District as seen in Goal #2 is on improving attendance, developing healthy school climate throughout the district, and on developing our Multi Tiered System of Supports (MTSS) which covers Academic, Behavioral and Social Emotional Learning, using a three tiered approach.
 Tier 1 refers to the academic, behavioral, and social emotional learning that is provided to every student.
 Tier 2 refers to additional supports that a small proportion of students need when having difficulties in any of those aspects of school.
 The Tier 3 supports are individualized academic, behavioral or social emotional interventions tailored specifically to the particular needs of a student.
 Academic goals are specifically addressed in Goal #3.
-In addition to the focus on MTSS, attendance issues, including chronic absenteeism, is an important focus of the district improvement initiatives.
-Absenteeism negatively affects every aspect of a student's education, and developing a healthy school climate is foundational to all aspects of school life.
+In addition to the focus on MTSS, attendance issues, including chronic absenteeism, are an important focus of the district improvement initiatives.
+Absenteeism negatively affects every aspect of a student's education including school climate and developing a healthy school climate is foundational to all aspects of school life.
 The District is addressing the needs of students on all of these aspects using a continuous improvement model of organizational development.